 - Start new Christmas traditions - Keeping up the traditions that you used to enjoy with your loved may be too much of a painful reminder.
 Starting new traditions with friends and family can help you through your grief and give you something positive to focus on.

 - Accept that this time of year could be tough - The first year without your loved one can be especially difficult and for years after it still may be just as hard.
 By accepting that Christmas will be different and possibly not a fun time of year for you, you’re not putting pressure on yourself to feel like you need to have a good time.

 - Speak to a counsellor - Often it really helps to speak a professional, an unbiased person who will listen.
-The NSW Bereavement Counselling Services have a directory of organisations you can call here.
+There are a number of grief support resources available for you to call.